 Cape Town Rollergirls holds a number of events throughout the year which give you and the rest of the public a chance to see what it’s all about.

 - Open nights: Come and watch us warm up, do some drills, play a demo bout and – at the end – you can try on some skates yourself with the help from experienced Cape Town Rollergirls.

-- Roller disco: Once a year there is a roller disco where you can put on your skates and bogey on down to some amazing tunes with your friends and the Cape Town Rollergirls.
+- Roller disco: Once or twice a year there is a roller disco where you can put on your skates and bogey on down to some amazing tunes with your friends and the Cape Town Rollergirls.

 - Mother City Mayhem Home Tournaments: This is when things get serious!
 Cape Town Rollergirls’ three teams – the Scrim Reapers, the Rev’ettes and the Storm Riders – take part in three bouts to compete for the coveted trophy.